awsdocs/aws-snowball-developer-guide/doc_source/kms.md

 ## Using the AWS\-Managed Customer Master Key for Snowball Edge<a name="defaultenvelopekey"></a>

->If you'd like to use the AWS\-managed customer master key \(CMK\) for Snowball Edge created for your account, use the following procedure\.
+If you'd like to use the AWS\-managed customer master key \(CMK\) for Snowball Edge created for your account, follow these steps\.

 **To select the AWS KMS CMK for your job**

-1. On the AWS Snowball Management Console, choose **Create job**\.
+1. On the AWS Snow Family Management Console, choose **Create job**\.

 1. Choose your job type, and then choose **Next**\.